mysociety/parlparse/README.md

 Before updating, you should run the data.parliament.uk scraper.

-1. Change to the `scripts` directory.
+1. Change to the `scripts/datadotparl` directory.
-2. Run `./update-members-from-datadotparliament` to parse the XML and update things.
+2. Run `./update-members` to parse the XML and update things.

-When done, you should update `people.xml`

-## Update `people.xml`

-`members/people.xml joins together members and offices, and should be `regenerated if either of these things changes.

-1. Change to the `members` directory.
-2. Run `./personsets.py` to update `people.xml`.